-- Final assessment.
+Final assessment.
 The use of a credit framework (such as the ECTS) presupposes that a continuous assessment of learning outcomes is being carried on.
 In addition however, many schools assess the overall learning outcomes in a Final Comprehensive Examination administered after a successful completion of a level of study.
-As an alternative, or in addition, schools may require the completion of a Final Thesis or Project; this is especially appropriate for academic-oriented programmes. - Student Progress File23.
+As an alternative, or in addition, schools may require the completion of a Final Thesis or Project; this is especially appropriate for academic-oriented programmes.

+Student Progress File23.
 The school must keep a Student Progress File for each student.
 This file must include a record of an individual's learning and achievement (the transcript) and represent an instrument by which students can monitor, build and reflect upon their personal development.
 The Progress File contains an individual's personal records of learning and achievements, progress reviews and plans that are used to clarify personal goals.
-It can provide a resource from which material is selected to produce personal statements (e.g. CVs etc) for employers, admissions tutors and others as well as provide an on-going help to individuals to reflect upon their own learning and achievement.24
+It can provide a resource from which material is selected to produce personal statements (e.g. CVs etc) for employers, admissions tutors and others as well as provide an on-going help to individuals to reflect upon their own learning and achievement as they study and plan for their own personal educational and career development.24